mohammadFeiz/aio-service/README.md

     getError:(response)=>!response.data.isSuccess?response.data.message
 })
 ```
-- `api` required - name of api function that writed in getMyApiFunction return object
+- `api` required - name of api function that writed in getMyApiFunctions returned object
 - `parameter` value that api function will take as parameter (in this example 0)
 - `description` description of action. use in generate alert messages
 - `onSuccess` optional - A function that is called with the result if the request is successful. dont need async and await